Kartikeyg03012/All-Kariger/README.md

 # How To Import And Run:-

-You can Download only Mail-wale.war file and directly import on Eclipse IDE and Run on Apache Tomcat Server.
+You can Download only All kariger.war file and directly import on Eclipse IDE and Run on Apache Tomcat Server.
 (Recommended)

 Note:- Here, I use MySQL Database so make sure all the properties, username, password for database connectivity is as same as your database.